alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/digital garden.md

 ## Always in progress

-Because most pages in a digital garden are in a perpetual state of being in progress, they are typically accompanied by a label describing *how* in-progress it is.
+Because most pages in a digital garden are in a perpetual state ofg being in progress, they are typically accompanied by a label describing *how* in-progress it is.
 I use a horticultural system, but with an additional distinction between **Plants** and **Roots** to make it crystal clear what the intention behind the post is.

 ### Plants <span class="newthought">aka</span> Active Projects